 - Billion Dollar Brain (#71) – I can see keeping the first two Harry Palmer movies, but the third?

-- Ice Station Zebra (#93) – Technicolor tediousness
+- Ice Station Zebra (#93) – A glacial exercise in Technicolor tediousness.

 Which films would I add to the list?